wright-io/eno-2-1/README.md

 - Safari 6+
 - Edge 12+

+### Mobile Device Support

+The application includes special handling for mobile devices:

+- **Screen Lock Prevention**: The app uses NoSleep.js to prevent the screen from locking on mobile devices, allowing the music to continue playing even when the screen would normally turn off.
+This is particularly important for iOS devices, which would otherwise stop audio playback when the screen locks.

 ## Debugging

 If you encounter issues with audio playback or visualization, you can use the following test files to isolate and debug problems: